 - Sunflower cataract

-Osteoporosis, osteomalacia, rickets, spontaneous fractures, and polyarthritis, cardiac rhythm abnormalities, increased autonomic tone, hypertrophy, small vessel disease, and focal inflammation, anemia, skin pigmentation and a bluish discoloration at the base of the fingernails (azure lunulae).
+Osteoporosis, osteomalacia, rickets, spontaneous fractures, and polyarthritis, cardiac rhythm abnormalities, increased autonomic tone, hypertrophy, small vessel disease, and focal inflammation, anemia, skin pigmentation, and a bluish discoloration at the base of the fingernails (azure lunulae) may also be noted.

 - Acute Liver Failure

 - Arthritis from different etiology

 - Glycogen storage disease type 0, I, II, III, IV, V, VI, VII

 - Multiple sclerosis

 - α1-antitrypsin deficiency